rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

 The system displayed beside this text is a Red Hat Enterprise Linux 9 system registered with Subscription Manager.

 Image mode uses standard container tools to define, build, and transport bootc images.
-Podman has already been installed on this host as a build environement, along with some additional files.
+Podman has already been installed on this host as a build environment, along with some additional files.

 ```bash,run
 podman images